eyra/fertility-prediction-challenge/README.md

 ## Acknowledgements

-The code in this repository is developed by [Eyra](https://eyra.co/) as part of the benchmark infrastructure starter kit project funded by [ODISSEI](https://odissei-data.nl/en/) and the [NWO VIDI grant](https://www.rug.nl/gmw/news/210714-vidi-gert-stulp?lang=en) awarded to Gert Stulp.
+The code in this repository is developed by [Eyra](https://eyra.co/) as part of the Rank program funded by [ODISSEI](https://odissei-data.nl/en/) and the [NWO VIDI grant](https://www.rug.nl/gmw/news/210714-vidi-gert-stulp?lang=en) awarded to Gert Stulp.
 The [LISS panel](https://www.centerdata.nl/en/liss-panel) data is provided by [Centerdata](https://www.centerdata.nl/).